Sublattices of associahedra and permutohedra

 We apply Propositions~\ref{P:UpolDualHom} and~\ref{P:betwmuphi} to the following two embedding results.

 \begin{theorem} Let~$m$ and~$n$ be natural numbers.
-Then the lattice~$\sB(m,n)$ embeds into some associahedron if{f} either $m\leq1$ or~$n\leq1$. \end{theorem}
+Then the lattice~$\sB(m,n)$ embeds into some Tamari lattice if{f} either $m\leq1$ or~$n\leq1$. \end{theorem}

-\begin{proof} If $m\geq2$ and $n\geq2$, then~$\sB(2,2)$ embeds into~$\sB(m,n)$, thus, by Theorem~\ref{C:B22Config}, $\sB(m,n)$ cannot be embedded into any associahedron.
-Hence, as every associahedron is self-dual and by Lemma~\ref{L:DualBmn}, it suffices to prove that both~$\sB(m,0)$ and~$\sB(m,1)$ embed into~$\sA(m+2)$, for every positive integer~$m$.
-As~$\sB(m,0)$ is distributive with~$m+1$ \jirr\ elements, the result for that lattice follows from Markowsky~\cite[page~288]{Mark92}.
+\begin{proof} If $m\geq2$ and $n\geq2$, then~$\sB(2,2)$ embeds into~$\sB(m,n)$, thus, by Theorem~\ref{C:B22Config}, $\sB(m,n)$ cannot be embedded into any Tamari lattice.
+Hence, since every Tamari lattice is self-dual and by Lemma~\ref{L:DualBmn}, it suffices to prove that both~$\sB(m,0)$ and~$\sB(m,1)$ embed into~$\sA(m+2)$, for every positive integer~$m$.
+Since~$\sB(m,0)$ is distributive with~$m+1$ \jirr\ elements, the result for that lattice follows from Markowsky~\cite[page~288]{Mark92}.
 It remains to deal with~$\sB(m,1)$.
 It is convenient to describe the embedding by a polarized measure $\mu\colon\cI_{m+2}\to\sB(m,1)$.
 We set

-The measure $\mu\colon\cI_{m+2}\to\sB(m,1)$ is given (setting $\bb:=\bb_1$) by
+The measure $\mu\colon\cI_{m+2}\to\sB(m,1)$ is given (setting $\bb=\bb_1$) by

 It is straightforward to verify that $\mu$ is a polarized V-measure.
 The conclusion follows then from Propositions~\ref{P:UpolDualHom} and~\ref{P:betwmuphi}. \end{proof}